Research

 • Animal feed

-The white-spotted flower chafer Protaetia brevitarsis seulensis is important insect species.
-In our previous work, Protaetia brevitarsis seulensis has been registered as a food material in Korean Food Standards Codex.
-Recently, we performed whole genome sequencing of Protaetia brevitarsis seulensis using Illumina and PacBio sequencing platforms.
-As a result, genome size of the insect was estimated to be 656.8 MB, with 40GB(155X) of short-read sequences.
-The 692.7MB of the representative draft genome was assembled into 224 contigs from 59.9GB(120X) of error-corrected long read sequences.
-The N50 of the assembled genome is 4.9 MB bases, and 344MB of the assembled contigs were covered by repeats, which are unclassified elements.
-Totally, 23,551 genes were predicted from the genome with an average size of 8217.3 bases, with the 99% completeness BUSCO score.
+The white-spotted flower chafer Protaetia brevitarsis seulensis is an important insect species.
+In our previous work, Protaetia brevitarsis seulensis was registered as a food stuff in the Korean Food Standards Codex.
+Recently, we performed whole genome sequencing of Protaetia brevitarsis seulensis using the Illumina and PacBio sequencing platforms, with results estimating the genome size of the insect to be 656.8 MB, with 40GB (155X) of short-read sequences.
+The 692.7MB of the representative draft genome was assembled into 224 contigs from 59.9GB (120X) of error-corrected long read sequences.
+The N50 of the assembled genome was 4.9 MB bases, and 344MB of the assembled contigs were covered by repeats, which are unclassified elements.
+Totally, 23,551 genes were predicted from the genome with an average size of 8217.3 bases, with a 99% complete BUSCO score.
 Finally, 15,667 (66.52%) of genes are known to have homologous sequences in Genbank, and 10,844 (i.e., 46.04%) genes also have their gene ontology descriptions.
 The evolutionary relationship among these genomes was assessed with 218 single-copy genes through phylogenetic tree reconstruction.
 The genomes were grouped into exact family clans without any distortion.
 In continuation, the gain and loss among those genomes were also assessed for the insect genome.

 Whole genome sequencing of Protaetia brevitarsis seulensis

-4. The Prevention and Curing effects of Hongjam on Alzheimer’s Dementia and Parkinson Disease
+4. Preventative and curing effects of Hongjam on Alzheimer’s, dementia, and Parkinson's disease

-Hongjam, which is prepared from mature silkworms containing various functional substances, shows an improvement effect on various memory in the mild cognitive impairment mouse model.
-In addition, it was confirmed that spatial memory, social memory, curiosity about new objects, and motor control ability were improved in the Alzheimer’s dementia mouse models supplemented with Hongjam and the accumulation of toxic β-amyloid plaque in the Alzheimer’s dementia mouse brains was diminished.
-Furthermore, in the Parkinson disease mouse model supplemented with Hongjam, the ability to hang on a wire and control limbs were superior to those of control Parkinson disease mouse model by improving motor performance.
-Hongjam also protected dopaminergic neurons in substantia nigra in the brains of Parkinson’s disease mouse model.
-Finally, we discovered that this memory improvement, the prevention and curing of Alzheimer’s dementia and Parkinson’s disease were accomplished by enhancing mitochondria function.
+Hongjam, which is prepared from mature silkworms containing various functional substances, has produced an improvement effect on memory in a mild cognitive impairment mouse model.
+In addition, it was confirmed that spatial memory, social memory, curiosity about new objects, and motor control ability were improved in Alzheimer’s dementia mouse models supplemented with Hongjam, and the accumulation of toxic β-amyloid plaque in Alzheimer’s dementia mouse brains was diminished.
+Furthermore, in a Parkinson's disease mouse model supplemented with Hongjam, the ability to hang on a wire and control limbs was superior to those of a control through improvement of motor performance.
+Hongjam also protected dopaminergic neurons in substantia nigra in the brains of the Parkinson’s disease mouse model.
+Finally, we discovered that this memory improvement, prevention, and curing of Alzheimer’s, dementia, and Parkinson’s disease were accomplished by enhancing mitochondria functioning.

 • Normal mouse